 State statutes and the Board's policies permit the System to make short-term collateralized loans of its securities to broker-dealers and other entities in order to earn incremental income.
 LASERS has contracted with its custodian, BNY Mellon, to lend domestic and international equity and debt securities.
-The majority of security loans can be terminated on demand by either LASERS or the borrower.
-Collateral in the form of cash or other securities is required for 102% of the fair value of domestic or sovereign debt, and 105% of the fair value of international securities excluding sovereign debt loaned.
+Collateral in the form of cash or other securities is required for 102% of the fair value of domestic or sovereign debt, and 105% of the fair value of international securities.
 Since the majority of the loans are terminable at will, their duration does not generally match the duration of the investments made with the cash collateral.